squirrelphp/entities/README.md

 - Immutable entity objects can be passed to templates or any services without the risk of them being changed or having any side effects on other parts of the application
 - Caching is easy: use whatever technique you like to cache entity objects if this becomes necessary, because they are just data / plain objects
 - Entity classes can be more about the logic of the entity (how to use it), offering additional functionality and leaving out all the database functionality
-- You can create interfaces for your entity objects to separate infrastructure and entity logic, defining the methods on an entity you want to provide independent of what data is in the database (and you can create aggregates/root entities with multiple read-only entities)
+- You can create interfaces for your entity objects to separate infrastructure and entity logic, defining the methods on an entity you want to provide independent of what data is in the database (and you can create aggregates/root entities with multiple read-only entities, the possibilities for more abstractions are plentiful)
 - The library does not need to keep track of your entities, lazy-loading parts of them, and doing complicated things you don't really understand: everything that happens is straightforward and within your control
 - You still have the advantages of using objects to access the data instead of using unstructured data, so you can clearly define the types you are using, or implement methods returning value objects, and the code can be checked by static analyzers